ibexa/documentation-developer/docs/customer_management/cp_page_builder.md

 Now, you can go back to your **Customer Portals** root folder and select **Create content**.
 There you will see two possibilities **Customer Portal** and **Customer Portal Page**.

 The first one is a separate Content Type used as a container for your Customer Portal pages.
-**Customer Portals** should be used to sort Customer Portal pages and any other Content Types used by them, such as articles, inside a root folder.
+Customer Portals containers should be used to sort Customer Portal pages and any other Content Types used by them, such as articles, inside the root folder.
 We highly recommend that you use them instead of folders to divide and store your portals.

 ![Create content tab](img/cp_portal_vs_page.png)